ScottKwang/CodeWithFriends-Spring2020/projects/Cipulot/Readme.md

 Basicaly this repo gives you the ability to:
 * detect when a person is approaching the terminal through facial detection
 * detect if this particular person is wearing a facemask
-* provide a basic touch-less input interface in order to minimize surface contact with the skin
+* provide a basic touch-less input interface in order to minimize surface contact with the skin (gesture recognition capable)

 Here's a quick face mask detection example :